FemtoEmacs/nimacros/nimacros/chaps/nimdoc3.md

 macro creates a `stmList` (statement list) that will be repeated in the loop.
-The macro starts by inserting `stdout.write i` into the `stmList` var, then proceed to insert the remaining `stm` commands.
+The macro starts by inserting `stdout.write i` into the `stmList` var, then proceeds to insert the remaining `stm` commands.
 The last step is to insert `stmList` into the `for_loop` variable, and the `for_loop` variable into the `result`.